fablaboulu/fablab2016_summer_training/README.md

 #Project summary
-This repo contains the results of a two-week summer training of a group of 14 high-schoolers and secondary school students (15 -18 years) at FabLab Oulu (06.06.2016 - 17.06.2016).
+This repo contains the results of a two-week summer training (06.06.2016 - 17.06.2016) of a group of 14 high-schoolers and secondary school students (15 -18 years) at **FabLab Oulu (University of Oulu, Finland)**.
 During the training participants familiarised with FabLab concept, machines and tools.
 They learnt how to create a Arduino Shield from scratch, including several sensors and actuators, how to use a 3D printer and a laser cutter to create the mechanics for an electronic device as well as Arduino programming principles.
 The training followed a practical approach.
 Trainees created a robot that meets the requirements provided during the first day.

 The trainees were divided in 4 teams.
 They had to implement an alarm-bot which is able to move, make noise and turn-on/off the lights.
 The only way of stopping the robot is catching it up and shake it.
 Each team implemented a different robot:
 * An owl